Business Contract Agreement Advice

 - Clear as mud – Everybody hates fine print contracts (excluding perhaps most commercial contract lawyers).
 Use an expert to draw up a contract that you can understand, especially for more complicated and multiple obligation agreements.
 Each parties expectations should be plainly spelt out.
 Agreements have to be clear and concise to be workable.
 Weed out vague or muddled terminology that may end in slippery loopholes or trap doors.

-- Celebrate, have a party! - After both parties have signed on the dotted line, enhance your new found relationship by publicizing the union; break bread together at a social gathering; or give gifts to your new partners (provided that giving gifts do not fall foul of one of your company's internal regulations).
-These acts emphasize and solidify the relationship, while placating any ruffled feathers that might be lingering after the deal is signed.
+- Celebrate, have a party!
+After both parties have signed on the dotted line, enhance your new found relationship by publicising the union; break bread together at a social gathering; or give gifts to your new partners (provided that giving gifts do not fall foul of one of your company’s internal regulations).
+These acts emphasise and solidify the relationship, while placating any ruffled feathers that might be lingering after the deal is signed.

-Good old human touch and care, should not be underestimated in today's hectic increasingly computerised age of doing business.
+Good old human touch and care, should not be underestimated in today’s hectic increasingly computerised age of doing business.
 Take a cautionary lesson from the medical profession.
-A recent study discovered that patients who sued their Surgeons, based their decision not on the quality of their handiwork, but on how they were treated in the consultations before a scalpel was ever lifted.
-Another study found that surgeons were able to dramatically reduce their chances of a client prosecuting, by saying 2 simple words: "I'm sorry".
+A study has discovered that patients who sued their surgeons, based their decision not on the quality of their handiwork, but on how they were treated in the consultations before a scalpel was ever lifted.
+Another study found that surgeons were able to dramatically reduce their chances of a client prosecuting, by saying two simple words: “I’m sorry”.

 Think beyond the agreement.
 Both parties want commitment, performance, and durability.
-An intelligent agreement should reflect these attitudes in order to be successful.
-A well written agreement is the sand which binds the cement and makes the foundation strong.
-Otherwise, you'll end with nothing more than a pile of sludge.
+A wise agreement should reflect these attitudes in order to be successful.
+A well written business contract agreement is the sand which binds the cement and makes the foundation strong.